dextercd/Midilute/README.md

 $ cd Midilute
 ```

-Create the build and build it with CMake:
+Create the build directory and build the midi component with CMake:

 ```sh
 $ mkdir build